 |

-After initial education in Northern Italy Virgil moved to Rome.
-He then settled in the
+| After initial education in Northern Italy Virgil moved to Rome.
+He then settled in the Naples area, where he studies and composed until his death.

 |